 Online course options are offered to high school students through third party providers.
-If a student would like to enroll in an online course, he or she must schedule a study hall in his or her day during which online coursework will be completed.
+If a student would like to enroll in an online elective course that is not offered at KHS, he or she must schedule a study hall in his or her day during which online coursework will be completed.
 Students will be limited to one online class per semester.

 Online courses will be provided free of cost to students, however, if a student does not pass a course, he or she will be responsible for the course fee.
 The school counselors are able to provide updated information about online course offerings.